David and Lili's World Tour

 March 2004 - Nha Trang, Hoi An, and My Son

 Nha Trang is an unremarkable beach town.
-Hoi An is a lovely old city on a river, but the beauty is hidden behind shop after shop, with vendors endlessly calling me in to please look inside their store.
+Hoi An is a lovely old city on a river, but the beauty is hidden behind shop vendors endlessly calling tourists to look inside their stores (this gets old fast).
 So far, the highlight has been the ruins at My Son, not for the unremarkable ruins, but for the motorcycle ride into the countryside where I met lovely people who unfortunately speak as much English as I speak Vietnamese.
 The country folk were all smiles.

 Previous: Cambodia . . .
 Next: Laos